maxbarsukov/rbminivents/README.md

 ```

 ## API
-This project is similar to the original one in many ways, but some features are not implemented
+This project is similar to the original one in many ways, but some features are not implemented.

 So,

 `on`: Listen to event